saffog/bb-micro-frontend/README.md

+# This branch has been left to show the evolution of the micro frontends demos

 # Building Block Code for micro frontend

 The purpose of this project is to show an example of a micro front end implementation through a hypothetical web application of a financial service company.